FDio/csit/docs/report/introduction/methodology_nfv_service_density.rst

 - Number of service instances (e.g. 1,2,4..10).
 - Number of NFs per service instance (e.g. 1,2,4..10).

-The initial implementation of NFV service density tests in
+Implementation of NFV service density tests in |csit-release| is using two NF
-|csit-release| is using two NF applications:
+applications:

 - VNF: VPP of the same version as vswitch running in KVM VM, configured with /8 IPv4 prefix routing.
 - CNF: VPP of the same version as vswitch running in Docker Container, configured with /8 IPv4 prefix routing.
-VPP got chosen as a fast IPv4 NF application that supports required memif interface (L3fwd does not).
-This is similar to all other Container tests in CSIT that use VPP.

 Tests are designed such that in all tested cases VPP vswitch is the most stressed application, as for each flow vswitch is processing each packet